 Parent and child can safely share phyical memory using copy-on-write fork, driven by page faults.
 When a CPU cannot translate a virtual address to a physical address, the CPU generates a page-fault exception.
-RISC-V has three different kinds of page fault: load page faults (when a load instruction cannot translate its virtual address), store page faults (when a store instruction cannot translate its virtual address), and instruction page faults (when the address for an instruction doesn't translate).
+RISC-V has three different kinds of page fault: load page faults (when a load instruction cannot translate its virtual address), store page faults (when a store instruction cannot translate its virtual address), store page faults (when a store instruction doesn't translate).
 The value in the scause register indicates the type of the page fault and the stval register contains the address that couldn't be translated.